lafonsecallorca/mindex-data-engineer-challenge/README.md

 ## What I'd Do Differently With More Time

-- **SCD Type 2 for products** — track price history in the dimension rather than just keeping the latest price
+- **SCD Type 2 for products** — track price history in the dimension with effective/end dates rather than just keeping the latest price
 - **More granular date parsing** — validate ambiguous dates (where day ≤ 12) against transaction patterns or surrounding records rather than assuming US format
-- **Quarantine table in SQLite** — persist quarantined records in the warehouse database alongside the star schema, in addition to the current CSV output, for unified operational visibility
+- **Quarantine table in SQLite** — persist quarantined records in the warehouse database alongside the star schema for unified querying, in addition to the current CSV output
-- **CI/CD pipeline** — GitHub Actions running `pytest` and the full pipeline on every push
-- **Configurable pipeline** — externalize file paths, reference date, and cleaning thresholds into a YAML config rather than constants in code
+- **Data reconciliation assertions** — automated check that source rows = clean rows + quarantined rows + deduplicated rows, failing the pipeline if counts don't balance